 Where: The Fletcher School, Tufts University, Boston, MA

-Cost: Registration fees for participants are as follows:
+Cost: Registration fees for participants are listed below.

 $500 – Media, business, government